 Holistic Travel

-That’s when it finally hit me that what we do isn’t just what other people are doing— it’s not just sustainable travel, not just ethical travel, not even just conscious travel anymore—because all those terms have been watered down and overused.
-What we’re doing at Chicken Feet Travels is something more layered.
-More human.
-More whole.
+That’s when it finally hit me that what we do isn’t just what other people are doing and other companies are offering— it’s not just sustainable travel, not just ethical travel, not even just conscious travel anymore—because all those terms have been watered down and overused.

 To travel holistically means looking at the entire ecosystem of a trip—not just where you’re going but how you’re arriving.
 It’s considering your time, your energy, your money, your impact, and your intentions.
 It’s asking what this trip will give to the people and places you meet—and what it will eventually give back to you, not just in photos but in perspective and stories.